markmnl/fmsg/README.md

 A message definition and protocol where messages are relational and verifiable by all peers.
 Messages are sent via a msgr host to one or more recipients.
 Each message is linked to the previous using a cryptographic hash forming a hierarchical blockchain.

-A key motivation for msgr is to replace email keeping the good parts (like the ability to send an unsolicited message directly to an address); cutting out the bad (like inefficiency and inconsistency of clients concatenating email chains in different ways); and, designing for a modern Internet where users are highly connected and messages may be frequent – between machines, people or combination thereof.
+A key motivation for msgr is to replace email keeping the good parts (like the ability to send messages directly to an address); cutting out the bad (like inefficiency and inconsistency of clients concatenating email chains in different ways); and, designing for a modern Internet – where users are highly connected and messages may be frequent – between machines, people, or combination thereof.
 The high level objectives of msgr are:

 * Ownership and control – messages are direct at the host level.
-* Verifiable – peers verify messages are "as written", and sent by host
+* Verifiable – peers verify messages are: "as written", sent by sender, and in case of replies sender has original.
 * Usability – user experiences can utilise the structured hierarchy of messages
 * Extensibility – hosts can advertise complementary features avaliable